hyphacoop/handbook/roles.md

 **Tasks**:
 - report on inititative progress at all hands and strategic meetings
-- chair inititative meetings (As needed):
+- chair inititative meetings (as needed):
    - prepare for meetings in advance
    - facilitate discussion and times
-- review and merge notes (As needed)
+- review and merge notes (as needed)
-- help squad members stay organized (As needed):
+- help squad members stay organized (as needed):
   - add meetings and important dates to calendar after meeting
   - set up required tasks on GitHub or documents
   - send reminders on time-sensitive action items
 - work with Back Office for project setup, invoicing, payroll and contracts
+- track and record project work hours using Clockify

 **Authority:**
 - set strategy and direction within intiative